New Gallery! First in a "four seasons" series of folios—Pt/Pd prints from Steep Rock Preserve.

 In October of 2012 I traveled through North and South Carolina, Georgia, and Florida to photograph drive-in theaters.
 I also spent a week as Artist in Residence with The Firehouse Cultural Center in Ruskin, FL.
 This is a collection of thirty "off topic" photographs—neither theaters nor Ruskin—made during the road trip.

-This gallery (new January 2010) shows a large collection of theaters from across the country.
-The files are set to look similar to the enlarged pigment-ink prints I've been making recently from these photographs
+This gallery (from January 2010) shows a large collection of theaters from across the country.
+The files are set to look similar to enlarged digital pigment-ink prints from these photographs.

-A new gallery of old work—photographs from a small town in southeastern Pennsylvania, from 1974.
+A collection of early work—photographs from a small town in southeastern Pennsylvania, from 1974.

 More old work—pictures from a traveling carnival, from the mid 1980s.
-Thanks to digital imaging I’m finally able to print these Kodachrome originals the way I wanted to twenty-five years ago.
+Thanks to digital imaging I’m finally able to print these Kodachrome originals the way I wanted to thirty-five years ago.

 Photographs from Steep Rock, in Washington, Connecticut, made during October 2009.